Trusted

 Everything about DAOs

 In order to return those funds, some Ethereum developers decided to create a hard fork — the present-day Ethereum.
 The original Ethereum blockchain continued on as Ethereum Classic with its ETC coin.
 Suffice to say, it was a bad start for DAO’s reputation.
-However, as DeFi protocols emerged in late 2020, DAO has become an integral part of decentralized finance.
+However, as DeFi protocols emerged in late 2020, DAOs have become an integral part of decentralized finance.

 A comparison to understand DAOs

-The best way to understand decentralized autonomous organizations implementation is to compare different levels between the most popular cryptocurrencies and DeFi protocols:
+The best way to understand decentralized autonomous organizations implementation is to compare governance models between the most popular cryptocurrencies and DeFi protocols:

 • Bitcoinrepresents the most basic DAO precepts.
 Fundamentally, blockchain is a peer-to-peer (P2P) network that allows users open access to execute transactions, validate them and add new blocks.
 In other words, Bitcoin is an organization of nodes that is autonomous and decentralized.
 However, it is not a decentralized autonomous organization because Bitcoin lacks complex governance rules that are characteristic of decentralized autonomous organizations.